 The authors emphasize that neither of them has independently verified the information and data.
-We also acknowledge that the list is subjective and does not purport to list all of the large-scale real estate projects that have utilized EB-5 capital.
+We also acknowledge that the list is subjective and does not purport to list all of the large-scale projects that have utilized EB-5 capital.

-The first tab "Summary" summarizes some of the key EB-5 financing data that is applicable to these projects.
-A separate sheet for each project has been prepared and being verified and updated which lists these and other variables in more detail (the "Data Sheets").
-Each Data Sheet is divided into four sections: project description, capital structure, EB-5 financing details and information sources.
-The Summary and Data Sheets will continue to be updated as information becomes available.
-A representative Data Sheet is included for 855 Avenue of the Americas in New York City, a project sponsored by USIF.
-The updates will be available on the NYU Stern CREFR website.
+The first tab "Summary" summarizes some of the key EB-5 data and applicable to these projects.
+A separate sheet for each project has been prepared which lists these and other variables in more detail (the "Data Sheet").
+Each Data Sheet is divided into four sections: project description, capital structure, EB-5 details and information sources.
+The Summary and Data Sheet will continue to be updated as information becomes available.